yunho-c/Portfolio-2C/urara/tiplets-and-wristlets/+page.svelte.md

 ### Motor Driver

 ### Electrical Schematic

 ### Printed Circuit Board (PCB)

 ### Fabrication/Assembly

 ### Cost

+Each unit cost around $5, meaning the entire set of TipLets (each module for each finger) would cost $150 alone for actuators.

 ### Design for Manufacturing

 ### Firmware

 ### Testing